-Encourage students to explore active citizenship with the Get Involved section.
-There are examples of citizenship action by other schools.
-They can 'Go off on a tangent!' with audio and video clips, find out more on 'Get the lowdown' or test themselves with the quizzes.
-Students who finish early can add their own ideas about community action on the messageboard.
+Encourage students to explore active citizenship with the learning journeys.
+There are examples of Citizenship Action by other schools.
+They can 'Go off on a tangent!' with audio and video clips, find out more on The Lowdown.
+Students who finish early can add their own ideas about rights and responsibilities on the messageboard.